 Despite being one of the “older” lenses in the system (released in 2013), this lens has aged well, and continues to be a top notch performer in a lot of situations.

-Check the price of the Sony Zeiss 55mm f/1.8 on Amazon.
+Check the current street price of the Sony Zeiss 55mm f/1.8 on Amazon.

 Smallest Sigma lenses for Sony

-At the start, Sigma had been content to simply take their lenses designed for DSLR’s, and remaking these for Sony E-mount.
-The result are some optically stellar lenses, but are absolutely huge and heavy.
+When the first full frame E-mount cameras first launched, Sigma had been content to simply take their lenses designed for DSLR’s, sticking a built-in adapter on the back and calling it a day.
+The result are some optically stellar lenses that were absolutely huge and heavy.

-They’ve since started to release new lenses, designed from the ground-up for full frame mirrorless systems, like the Sony E-mount and the L-mount alliance.
+They’ve since started to release new lenses, designed from the ground-up for full frame mirrorless systems, with Sony E-mount and the Leica L-mount alliance (of which Sigma is a part of) being the biggest beneficiaries of Sigma glass.

 Some of the first Sigma lenses for Sony FE have all been stellar, but absolutely large and heavy, such as the Sigma 14-24mm f/2.8 and the Sigma 35mm f/1.2.

-Sigma now calls this series of compact lenses with aperture rings as the “I series”.
+Sigma now calls this series of compact lenses with aperture rings as the “I series”, a sub-brand of their ‘Contemporary’ line of lenses.

 And, let me tell you, Sigma have hit this one out of the park.